Yoast/wordpress-seo/README.md

 This applies to `twitterImage` and `opengraphImage`

+## Usage with Gatsby
+Checkout the companion [Gatsby plugin](https://github.com/ashhitch/gatsby-plugin-wpgraphql-seo) to add in Metadata and JSON LD schema with ease.

 ## Usage

 To query for the Yoast Data simply add the seo object to your query: